jkbest2/counterpref/docs/project/counterpref_project.md

 cells may become locally depleted within each season.
 Catch observations are simulated using a compound Poisson gamma distribution, a special case of the Tweedie distribution [@Tweedie1984; @Shono2008].
 This allows for catches that are exactly zero or positive.
-In this case the Tweedi dispersion parameter
+In this case the Tweedie dispersion parameter
 $\phi$ is fixed to $1.2$ and the Tweedie shape parameter $p$ is fixed to $1.84$.

 After harvest, the population produces additional biomass according to a